-5. Price: The Offeror proposing the lowest price will be assigned the maximum of 10 points.
-Each proposal that has a higher cost factor than the lowest will be assigned a lower rating.
-10 points 6.
-Financial Capability: Up to 10 points will be awarded based on the Offeror's proposal which clearly and concisely demonstrates that it has the financial capacity to complete the scope of work in this RFP in a timely and orderly manner.
-10 points 7.
+Evaluation Categories Possible Points 12.
+Staffing: Up to 10 points will be awarded based on the Offeror's proposal which clearly and concisely provides the qualifications (including experience) for staff assigned to the program and has the resumes and relevant professional background/experience of each staff, including staff to manage the day-to-day operations, including the organizational chart.
+10 points 13.
+Staffing: Up to 5 points will be awarded based on the Offeror's proposal which clearly and concisely provides the resumes and licenses for their staff assigned to the program.
+5 points 14.
+Staffing: Up to 5 points will be awarded based on the Offeror's proposal which clearly and concisely includes their most recent financial statement and their Certificate of Vendor Compliance.
+5 points 15.
+Financial Capacity: Up to 5 points will be awarded based on the degree to which the Offeror clearly and concisely demonstrates that it has the financial capacity to complete the scope of work in a timely and orderly manner.
+5 points 16.
 Commitment to Section 2: Up to 5 points will be awarded based on the degree to which the Offeror clearly and concisely demonstrates their approach to furthering the OHA's commitment to the Section 2.
 Item II.A.10. requirement, Using Best Effort to Fulfill Minority/Women Business Participation.
 5 points TOTAL POSSIBLE POINTS 100 Points